Being Safe and Responsible for Gambling

 One of the main things to take into account when it comes to gambling online is that your account at any casino is as safe as you are with your information.
 The casino itself is tasked with keeping your information, both personal and banking, safe.
-They have all sorts of measures to stop your information going anywhere and they keep it locked up well.
+They have all sorts of measures to stop your information from going anywhere, and they keep it locked up well.
 They are subject to data protection laws and have to stick to them so that they don’t put their licences at risk.

 So then, the other point of risk is you.
 Use a unique password (preferably longer than 12 characters) on your online casino account, this limits the chance that someone may find your password if for example you use the same password at a website that is less safe and that website happens to get hacked.
-This also means that you should never give your password to anyone or log into your casino account with a device that isn’t yours because that device is out of your control and may already be compromised.
+This also means that you should never give your password to anyone or log in to your casino account with a device that isn’t yours because that device is out of your control and may already be compromised.